 - Use a tool such as User Testing to gather feedback from a broader audience.

 - We did not have a defined audience for testing and feedback.
-In turn, we used mutiple audiences.
-This led us to test slowly and not have solid feedack.
+In turn, we used multiple audiences which caused us to test slowly and receive questionable feedback.